 The definition of "force majeure" generally includes "risks beyond the reasonable control of a party, incurred not as a product or result of the negligence of the afflicted party, which have a materially adverse effect on the ability of such party to perform its obligations".
 Force majeure events generally can be divided into two basic groups: natural and political.
 Natural force majeure events include earthquakes, floods, fire and other natural disasters.
-Political force majeure events are, by definition, events which are not reasonably foreseeable/ are unlikely to occur.
+Political force majeure events include terrorism and riots or civil disturbances.
+Force majeure events are, by definition, events which are not reasonably foreseeable/ are unlikely to occur.